Political Campaign Team

 What makes the perfect political campaign team?
 This is a question we get asked a lot at Ecanvasser.
 We work with over 2,000 different campaigns across more than 70 countries, from local school board elections to National Parliamentary campaigns.
 Each campaign is very different, but the same in that each end result is always consistent - get as many votes as possible!
 The general team structure is also quite similar albeit on different scales depending on the size of the campaign and overall campaign budget.

-There has been a large discussion on the role of digital vs traditional methods of campaigning.
+There has been a large discussion on the role of digital vs traditional methods of campaigning in grassroots mobilization.
 For the most part, seasoned campaigners are in agreement that a mix of both is now needed, but what does that look like from the day-to-day office setup?

 Is it a case that certain roles should be outsourced to an external PR or digital marketing agency or to the internal campaign intern?
 Or should the digital aspects be carried out in the very core of campaign by the "digital campaign manager"?

 I've decided to pen this blog post to kick-start the debate on what a campaign structure should look like.
 For argument's sake, I'm going to use a small/medium campaign (less than 50,000 voters in the constituency).